 - Understand that augmentation only enhances breast size and will not change their social situation.

-To see a larger number of before and after pictures of some of Mr Rezai’s patients, please refer to the gallery page: Breast Augmentation Before and After
+To see a larger number of before and after photos of some of Mr Rezai’s work, please refer to the gallery page: Breast Augmentation Before and After

 Contraindications to breast augmentation surgery